EGagola/Sparta_Global_Weather_Project/README.md

 This service is an alternative to the Current Day service, searching for cities instead by coordinates.
 The methods are similar to the Five Day service methods, but as its will only return one set of data the integer selector is removed.

-The get_current_day_data method uses your API key and generated coordinates to make an http request to the API.
+The get_current_day_data method uses your API key and selected coordinates to make an http request to the API.
 It then returns the body of the response.

+The body of the response will be an hash containing many different data types, resulting in a structure with many layers.
+The search_outer method takes one parameter, and looks through the base hash for a key matching the parameter.

+The search_weather_for method works this same as this, but drills down another level to look inside the weather hash instead.

+The search_input_for can be used to drill down and search through all other hashes contained in the response.
+It uses 2 parameters in the following order: desired hash and search key.
+For example, to search for the 'temp' entry in the 'main' hash, use ".search_input_for('main', 'temp')"